Europe has liters for volume, grams for weight, meters for length, and centigrade for temperature.

 Troy weights, named after the French city Troyes, are used for precious metals.
 The troy ounce is about 10% heavier than an avoirdupois ounce.
 But a troy pound is 18% lighter than an avoirdupois pound.
 The reason for this apparent discrepancy is that there are 16 ounces in an avoirdupois pound and only 12 ounces in a troy pound.
 Unless you are a jeweler you won't often see troy weights.

 Road signage is still in miles and ale is still served by the pint in British pubs, indefinitely.
 A British mile is the same distance as an American mile but a British pint is an imperial pint, 20% larger than an American pint.
 A British pint has 20 imperial ounces so you would expect that it would be 25% larger than an American pint of 16 ounces.
-But, the imperial ounce is smaller than an American ounce so the correct answer is 20%.
+But, the imperial fluid ounce is smaller than an American fluid ounce.
+The correct answer is that an imperial pint is 20% more than an American pint.
 Now you can find a trivia game and win the weights and measures category.

 Oops, the game is not over.
 When you buy your brew in a store it has to be in a metric container.
 An imperial pint is 568.26 milliliters.
 If the pub pint of ale ever gets outlawed you would have to order a five-sixty-eight-point-twenty-six.
 I guess the bar keeper will know you've had too many when you can't get all of that out of your mouth.